Teaching

 3 credits, Summer; 2 week immersion

-3 credits, Fall; 2 meetings per week
+3 credits, Spring of even years; 2 lectures/discussions per week

-Phylogenetics Reading Group (PuRGe; BIOL 536)
+Phylogenetics Reading Group (PuRGe; BOT 5790)

 PuRGe